vaughnjackson/vaughnjackson/README.md

 ## Hi there 👋

-UX and product leader with 20+ years building design systems and scaling teams.

 Principal UX Consultant @ [Improving](https://www.improving.com)
 Founder of Iota Delta LLC – an AI start up focusing on Small Changes with AI, for Huge Impacts in Life.
 Cursed with Knowledge & Striving for Innovation in UX, AI, & Strategy.